cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 _Implementation Notes_

-* Currently only `laboratory` is supported.
+* Currently only `laboratory` and `vital-signs` are supported.
 * Both read and write scopes are required.
 * Updates on patient and category are not supported.
-Updating a value to a different value type is not supported.
 * See [FHIR<sup>®</sup> Update] for additional details about update operations.

 ### Authorization Types

 <%= authorization_types(provider: true, patient: false, system: true) %>

+_Note_:

+* Vital Sign updates via a Provider persona requires an active relationship between the Provider and the Patient.

 ### Headers